ChuanyuXue/NASA-RETHi-DRDS/README.md

 **Step1: ** Download Docker Desktop in latest version.

-**Step2: ** Copy `docker-compose.yml` to an empty folder and run `docker-compose up` in the same folder.
+**Step2: ** Copy `docker-compose.yml` and `db_info_v6.json` together to an empty folder and run `docker-compose up` in the same folder.
 This yml file can be found [here](docker-compose.yml).
 Following outputs from terminal implies the application is running successfully.

         comm_1          | Start Communication Network